The Offline Attribution Gap for Brands with Physical Locations

 Most attribution tools were built for a simpler environment: one site, one checkout, one clean conversion event.
 That's not how many businesses operate anymore.
 Retailers capture demand online but close a meaningful portion of revenue somewhere else entirely.

-Physical locations make the gap obvious.
+Multi-location retail in physical stores make the gap obvious.
 POS systems track transactions but not ad exposure.
 Ad platforms optimize around signals they can see, usually an online event.
 Analytics tools assume the sale happens where the click happens.
-The more locations a company has, the harder it gets.
+The more locations a company has, the harder offline conversions get.

 Closing the Attribution Gap